 (c) Appropriate work conditions should be provided in respect of work, leisure health, and hygiene to further ensure that there is no hostile environment toward women at workplaces and no women employee should have reasonable grounds to believe that she is disadvantaged in connection with her employment.

 Conducting Enquiry by the Complaints Committee:-

 (i) Any person aggrieved shall prefer a complaint before the Complaints Committee at the earliest point of time and in any case within 15 days from the date of occurrence of the alleged incident.

 (ii) The complaint shall contain all the material and relevant details concerning the alleged sexual harassment including the names of the contraveners and the complaint shall be addressed to the Complaints Committee.

-(iv) The Complaints Committee shall take immediate necessary action to cause an enquiry to be made discreetly or hold an enquiry, if necessary.
+(iv) The Complaints Committee shall take immediate necessary action to cause an inquiry to be made discreetly or hold an inquiry, if necessary.

 (v) The Complaints Committee shall, after examination of the complaint submits its recommendations to the CMD/JMD recommending the penalty to be imposed.

 - The CMD/JMD upon receipt of the report from the Complaint Committee shall, after giving an opportunity of being heard to the person complained against, submit the case with the Committee’s recommendations to the Management for follow-up action.

 - The Management shall confirm with or without modification the penalty recommended after duly following the prescribed procedure.